Zaxxon709/debridmanager/README.md

 View/Manage Debrid Data:
-This feature allows the user to see what addons are currently authorized and provides a 1-click option to revoke all authorizations.
+This allows the user to see what addons are currently authorized and provides a 1-click option to revoke all authorizations.